-Welcome to the Texas Lake Gallery!
-This web application serves as an interactive insight into the historical narrative of the lakes and reservoirs in the State of Texas for the purpose of general public education and understanding about the precious water resources of Texas.
+Welcome to Lakes of Texas!
+This web application serves as an interactive insight into the historical narrative of the lakes and reservoirs in the State of Texas for the purpose of general public education and understanding about our precious water resources.
 It is our hope to relay awareness and historical knowledge of the infinitely significant water bodies utilized by the citizens of Texas daily.

-Developed by the Texas Natural Resources Information System (TNRIS), a division of the Texas Water Development Board (TWDB), the Texas Lake Gallery focuses on the water sources managed by the TWDB.
+Developed by the Texas Natural Resources Information System (TNRIS), a division of the Texas Water Development Board (TWDB), Lakes of Texas focuses on the water sources managed by the TWDB.

 Lakes & Reservoirs